 Organic Distribution Channels

 Organic channels do not require any paid advertising, so they are really great for a low budget.
-These channels do take time to generate leads, because you have to be in your users face and posting quality content.
+These channels do take time to generate leads because you have to be in your user’s face and post quality content.

 ● LinkedIn – Perfect for B2B leads

 ● Instagram – Perfect to reach B2C and influencers

 Paid Distribution Channels

 Paid channels require you to spend some money on ads, however, they can get you traffic a lot quicker than organic methods.

 Here are the main paid distribution channels that you’ll want to consider.

 ● Native ads (ads that appear on other platforms)

 ● Content discovery networks (ads for your blog posts that appear in the “around the web” and “recommended stories” sections of large online publications)